Lantus Benefits Explained: From Headline to Side Effects

 Quick Answer

-Bottom line first: the evidence-supported benefits of Lantus include lowering of blood glucose; a1c reduction proportional to baseline.
+Bottom line first: the evidence-supported benefits of Lantus include 24-hour basal glucose control with reduced nocturnal hypoglycemia vs nph.
 Documented in randomized controlled trials.

 Lantus at a glance: